 The child-care centers are very popular and receive many applications.
 Certain classrooms may fill up quickly.
 Even if you are applying “late,” however, don't assume that they are full and that it’s not worth applying.
 This is a very mobile population and things can change quickly.
 The Office of Work/Life encourages families to apply to a center they might be interested in, while also educating yourself about other options.

 You may apply to one or more child care centers using the online application system.
-The link is available from any one of the centers’ enrollment or application pages (you can find the centers' website links on this information sheet).
+The link is available from any one of the centers’ enrollment or application pages (you can find the centers' website links here).
 Please note that this online application has been designed as a convenience for families.
 Data entered into this application sits on a secure Harvard server, but child care centers make all enrollment decisions.

 Jobs are added and removed every day, throughout the day.
 Job listings remain on ASPIRE until the position is filled or the requisition is closed.
 If you can view a job listing, the hiring department is still accepting applicants.
 When searching for jobs, sort by the Date Updated field to find the most recently posted positions.